New Year, New Estate Plan: Why Now is the Perfect Time to Evaluate your Estate Planning Needs

 1. Enlist the right expertise: Choosing an experienced firm is key.
 Interpretations of the Wills and Succession Act (Alberta) and Surrogate Rules (Alberta) are ever-evolving, even if the regulations themselves don’t change.
 Outdated techniques may not be applicable today.
 At Summit Legal Group, we stay abreast of these changes and are consistently in touch with the Surrogate section of the Court to ensure our applications align with the current expectations.

 2. Full disclosure is the best approach: Before we start, we circulate a comprehensive questionnaire to the proposed executor.
 This information gathering is crucial as minor mistakes can lead the court to reject it.
-Simple errors such as such as misspelled names or incorrect addresses can cause delays.
+Simple errors such as misspelled names or incorrect addresses can cause delays.
 The application is sent back to us for revisions before we can resubmit the application to the court.
 Plus, we can only guide you based on the information you provide.
 Therefore being as thorough as possible in your responses allows us to assist you better.

 3. Ensure you have a valid will: Make sure you and your loved ones have valid wills.
 As we’ve highlighted before, grants eligible for electronic submission can often be approved in a matter of weeks, instead of months.